How It Works

 27 January to 9 March 2020

-Following this public formal consultation process the Plan will be reviewed and submitted to Cheshire East Council together with a Consultation Statement that sets out who has been consulted and how their views have informed the Plan.
-This is why your input is so important.
+Following this public formal consultation process the Plan is being reviewed and will be submitted to Cheshire East Council together with a Consultation Statement that sets out who has been consulted and how their views have informed the Plan.